honeynet/DICOMHawk/README.md

 Canary PDF files are files that serve as monitored tokens within the DICOM files.

-To modify the canary PDF token used, replace the existing **can.pdf** file in the `dicom_server/storage/can.pdf` directory.
+To modify the canary PDF token used, replace the existing **can.pdf** file in the `dicom_server/storage/can.pdf` directory (which maps to `/opt/dicomhawk/storage/can.pdf` inside the container).
 The server uses this file as a template for generating canary PDFs injected into new DICOM files retrieved from TCIA.
 Make sure the updated PDF is named **can.pdf** to ensure it is properly recognized and utilized by the system.

 ### HoneyURLs